Deepangshi/ToDo-Webapp-Flask/README.md

 ## ToDo-Webapp-Flask
-ToDo Webapp with Flask is a web appliaction where we can add our daily information to do, and make it todo list with create, read, update and delete form.
+ToDo Webapp with Flask is a web application where we can add our daily information to do, and make it todo list with create, read, update and delete form.

 ## Requirements